 The idea with the alcoves is to be able to keep warm.
 The alcoves here have swing doors; they could also be with curtains.
 Today you are surprised at how short these beds are, but partly people were smaller, partly they used a very high headboard, so you have largely sat up.
 There could be two adults in an alcove.

-Of beds in the house, there was a bench which could be used for sleeping, just as there once also stood a double bed in the small chamber by the fine living room.
+Of beds in the house, there was a bench which could be used for sleeping.
+Once there also stood a double bed in the small chamber by the fine living room.
 The bed in the living room was set up when the wife in the house suffered serious after a birth.

 The kitchen is to the north, and the kitchen-range is located centrally up to the living room, so it could also act as a heat source in the home.
 Originally, there was an open fireplace under the chimney, but by the turn of the century 1900, the cast iron stove had replaced the open fireplace almost everywhere.

 The kitchen sink had a drain through a pipe that led the water out in front of the house.
 In addition to serving as a kitchen sink, this was also where people washed and groomed themselves.
 That’s why the man’s razor is in the kitchen.
 The water was fetched at the pump in the garden.

 A special feature of the interior of the fanø houses is the crosspassage, which runs between the front door to the north and the garden door to the south.
 It separates the residence to the east from the barn to the west.

 At the western end of the house there is a barn.
 With one or two cows, a few sheep, several chickens and maybe a few pigs, one could be almost self-sufficient in milk, meat, eggs and wool.

 A museum room was in 1941 furnished as an unauthentic living room in a larger part of the stable.

 Garden and fields